First Reading: Isaiah 60:1-6

 With the rising of the people would come reputation (glory) and great wealth.
 The riches of the great nations would flow to the nation.
 The people would have even power over the sea!
 [60:5-6]

 These optimistic verses have messianic overtones, for they speak of an idyllic time in the future.
-Many Jews in the time of Jesus had these images in mind when they spoke of God's judgement.
+Many Jews in the time of Jesus had these images in mind when they spoke of God's judgment.
 Yet, Matthew used these verses when he penned the arrival of the Magi.
 For the evangelist and Christians ever since, the Magi saw the glory of the Lord rise in Judea.
 But, the people and their leaders were blinded.